-A General Investment Account is a great addition to your Stocks & Shares ISA.
-If you want to save more than £20,000 per year, invest in different things, or on a different investment platform, a GIA is for you.
-You could also consider a personal pension too – which has massive benefits.
+A General Investment Account is a great addition to your ISA, if you want to save and invest more than £20,000 per year (your ISA allowance).
+You could also consider a personal pension too – which has massive benefits (such as a 25% government bonus).

 Ready to invest but not sure how to get started?
 Or maybe you’ve been investing for a while but not quite sure if you’re using the right account or not?
 Well, whatever the reason, here’s everything you need to know to make the right decision for you about a General Investment Account or an ISA.